-Our third approach is to use a set easily extractible text statistics (TS).
-Many of these features have been shown to have discriminatory value between genre classes in the related literature.
-This feature set includes shallow text statistics such as average sentence length, the distribution of long words, average word length.
+Our third approach is to use a set of shallow text statistics (TS).
+Many of these features were selected because they been shown to have discriminatory value between genre classes in the related literature.
+This feature set includes average sentence length, the distribution of long words, average word length.
 Additional features are based on the frequency of occurrence of various function words and punctuation symbols.
-The were 152 features in all, the majority being the frequency of occurrence of various function words.
+Table 4 lists the features used.